 Later that day, I passed by Tiger Mom’s room and overheard an argument between her and her husband.
 I stopped walking, pretended to check my phone, and eavesdropped because I’m nosy like that.
 Husband kept raising his voice, saying “shut up,” “my kid,” and “what’s wrong with you?”
 I gave their door one hard pound to interrupt his yelling and walked along.

 The L&D unit is the medical version of Disneyland.
 His wife just gave birth and he treats her like garbage.
 Can’t imagine life at home.
-Why didn’t that asshole go with his daughter to the hearing test?
-That’s a long walk for a new mom.
 The mom must want her daughter to be a doctor so she won’t have to put up with a husband like that.
 When she said her daughter “doesn’t know what she wants,” perhaps she fears that her daughter will share her fate.
 I feel kind of bad now.
 I have everything I want in life, I’m who and where I want to be, and I have far better luck than I deserve.
 Maybe I shouldn’t have sniped with that woman.
 Last thing she needs is more self-doubt and feelings of isolation.
 It’s like that quote I read on a poster a long time ago, “Be kind, for everyone you meet is fighting a hard battle.”
 Nope, no regret.
-She should stand up to her husband rather than take her misery out on strangers, and you don’t scoff at someone else’s child.
+She should stand up to her husband rather than take her misery out on strangers, and you don’t scoff at babies.

 I was nervous about the procedure for two reasons.
 First, an errant snip could mean the end of my family name.
 My dad’s four brothers have five sons among them.
 Those five male cousins of mine have only sired female children with no plans for more.
 Since Team Y won the Great Sperm War of 2012 and my son is the sole carrier of the family banner into the next generation, we couldn’t afford any mistakes.

 Second, an errant snip significantly lowers my son’s quality of life.
 The penis is every man’s treasure, and one is effectively neutered if he doesn’t have confidence in it.
 Men love to play the game.
 We enjoy a good chase.
-However, the flowers, jokes, compliments, and door-opening are for naught if we can’t deliver sexually…and women won’t shop at a place that advertises goods that aren’t in stock.
-Penile ineptitude is one of those things you can’t talk or buy your way out of.
+However, the flowers, jokes, compliments, and door-opening are for naught if we can’t perform sexually…and women won’t shop at a place that advertises goods that aren’t in stock.
 I don’t want my son being dragged into Bloomingdale’s as a penance for not getting it up.
 Thus, I prayed to several spiritual figures in hopes of a smooth procedure.

 God, Allah, Buddha, Vishnu, Osiris…please let this go well.
-If any sacrifices need to be made, take it out on my dick, not his.
+If any sacrifices need to be made, I offer myself as tribute.

-No lightning bolts hit me in the crotch, and I took this as a good sign.
+No lightning bolts hit me between the legs, and I took this as a good sign.

 His gums are so perfect.
 So pink.
 Like…watermelon.
 Was that a racist thought?
 No…it’s the only apt comparison I can come up with.
-What else is that perfectly pink…besides a vagina?
 He speaks so well.
 I don’t mean for a black guy, I mean for a human being.
 His diction is stellar.
 He should read audiobooks.
 Like Morgan Freeman.

 After inspecting the other boys and clearing them for foreskin takeoff, the doctor arrived at our station to inspect the restraints and supplies.